Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Discussion

 The Hubble sequence (\citealt{Hubble1936}) is the original classification of galaxies, based on their photometric morphology.
 Morphological classification has good utility and clearly groups galaxies with similar properties.
 However, the Hubble sequence is only tenuously connected to the long-term evolutionary processes that govern galaxies.
 A galaxy's morphology is set by its recent star formation history and gas content.
+For example, elliptical and dwarf spheroidal look morphologically similar but have different formation histories (e.g., \citealt{Kormendy2012}).
 In contrast, the stellar kinematics are intimately connected to the galactic potential and are thought to probe a longer evolutionary history.
-Thus, identifying a dynamical classification scheme for galaxies will likely highlight complementary physical to morphology.
+Thus, identifying a CVC classification scheme for galaxies will likely highlight different physical features than morphological classifications.
 Our classification scheme is an effort in this direction.

 We have used PCA analysis for dimensionality reduction and $k$-means clustering to group the circular curves into four distinct groups.
-The method has only parameters: the number of eigenvectors retained for reconstruction and the number of clusters used.
-We selected five eigenvectors to provide excellent reconstructions of all but one of our targets.
-The choice of four clusters, while only weakly preferred by clustering metrics, provides a useful description of four different families of circular curves.
-The four family serve as a useful representation, but we stress that there is a continuum of CVC types.
-This continuum is quantitatively described by the projections, $PC_i$.
-This classification suggests a dynamical basis for galaxy classification since these types are already suggested in the literature.
-For example, slow-rising CVCs are similar for late-type spiral and dwarf galaxies (e.g., \citealt{Swaters2009}); Flat and Sharp-peaked are similar for high star-forming intermediate mass galaxies, similar to Milky Way (\citealt{Sofue2001}); Round-peaked are similar to the CVCs of Sa galaxies (e.g., \citealt{Rubin1978d}).
+The choice of four clusters, while only weakly preferred by clustering metrics, is guided by the visual distinction of four different families of circular curves regarding their shape (see Fig.\ref{fig:morphvsdyn}).
+The four families serve as a useful representation, but we stress that \emph{there is a continuum of CVC types}.
+This continuum is quantitatively described by the projections, PC$_i$.